jyrodrigues/somereadmetest/README.md

 # Herbie Dashboard Monorepo
-This monorepo contains modules of Cobli Main Dashboard and other microapps.
+This monorepo contains modules of Cobli's main Dashboard and other microapps.

 ## Contents
 1. [Setup](#setup), [build, run](#build-and-run) and [deploy](#deploy)